 Digital Communication Internships

-The English Department hires a limited number of Digital Communication Interns each spring and fall semester.
+The English Department hires a limited number of Digital Communication Interns (DCIs) for the academic year.
 Keep an eye out for email announcements from the English Undergrad Advising Office for information about how to apply.

-Digital Interns create original content for the English Department's website, newsletter, and social media pages.
-Student interns may request to specialize in one or more of the following areas: writing, editing, photography, or usability testing.
+Interns create original content for the English Department's website, newsletter, and social media pages.
+Applicants may request to specialize in one or more of the following areas: writing, editing, photography, or usability testing.

 • Strong writing and proofreading skills